bsclifton/w126.net/_posts/2019-10-23-inspection.md

 - Color is paint code 199; by far my favorite!
 - Does NOT have the ASR option (Acceleration Slip Regulation; early version of Electronic Stability Control).
 - Has rear roller blind (which unfortunately needs repair).
-- Authentic 3 piece AMG wheels!
+- Authentic 3-piece AMG OZ wheels!
 - Great body; no rust.
 - No cracks on dash.
 - Sunroof works.